Ryan-B1yth/be-mindful/README.md

   - To see updates to the website with better information and links.

-  - In the future, to be able to participate in discussions revolving around users experience with mindfulness and meditation.
+  - To recieve emails from the site with links to new information/articles/videos etc.